ejsmont-artur/phpProxyBuilder/README.md

 ## More examples ##

-Please have a look at this php file
+Please have a look at this php file added.
+It contains a pseudo-code of target, proxy, and a few interfaces.
+It shows how generator would be used and what would it allow you to do.

+Warning - code in that file is a hack / sample i have not ran it and it is not complete.

 https://github.com/ejsmont-artur/phpProxyBuilder/blob/master/useCases.php